weiqiao/pinocchio/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/7824/badge.svg)](https://scan.coverity.com/projects/pinocchio)

 **Pinocchio** instatiates state-of-the-art Rigid Body Algotithms for poly-articulated systems based on revisited Roy Featherstone's algorithms.
 It is first tailored for legged robotics applications, but it can be used in extra contextes.
-It is built upon the well-known and efficient Eigen library. **Pinocchio** comes with a Python interface for fast code protyping.
+It is built upon Eigen for linear algebra and FCL for collision detections. **Pinocchio** comes with a Python interface for fast code protyping.

-**Pinocchio** is now at the hearth of various robotics softwares as the [Stack-of-Tasks](http://stack-of-tasks.github.io) or the [Humanoid Path Planner](https://humanoid-path-planner.github.io/hpp-doc)
+**Pinocchio** is now at the hearth of various robotics softwares as the [Stack-of-Tasks](http://stack-of-tasks.github.io) or the [Humanoid Path Planner](https://humanoid-path-planner.github.io/hpp-doc).

 ## Installation